Pirussa/lei-22-s2-1da-g02/docs/SprintC/US005/US005_ConsultTheUsersInTheWaitingRoom.md

 > **Question:** Regarding US05, the listing is supposed to be for the day itself or for a specific day?

 > **Answer:**  The list should show the users in the waiting room of a vaccination center.

+> **Question:** Is it supposed to remove an SNS user of the wait list when he leaves the waiting room to get the vaccine?
+If yes, how do we know when  the sns user leaves the waiting room?

+> **Answer:** US5 is only to list users that are in the waiting room of a vaccination center.
+In Sprint D we will introduce new user stories.

 ### 1.3.
 Acceptance Criteria